Creating space for hard conversations, leading to more authentic engagement across race and gender.

 I work with leaders who are focused on promoting equity and inclusion in their teams.
 I support clients to identify and achieve their vision of equitable leadership.
 Individual coaching requires a minimum commitment of three months.
 Sessions may be held either by phone or in person.

 Group coaching is for three to six individuals.
 During a minimum of four sessions, we explore individual and collective leadership challenges.
-My group coaching is focused on white leaders working for racial equity and justice who want to uncover obstacles to trusting themselves on issues of race.
+My group coaching is focused on white leaders working for racial equity and justice.

 I design and facilitate spaces for groups to identify and engage their internal conflicts, to more effectively reach their desired goals.
 As a dialogue facilitator, I am skilled in designing activities and holding space for the process that is unfolding.
 I engage the complex, heated, and light moments in pursuit of the collective growth of the group.